SanderLoman/rust-p2p/README.md

 ⚠️ **This project is still in development and not ready for production use.** ⚠️

-# Contower: A proxy client for Ethereum
+# Contower: An All-in-One Client for Ethereum

 ![Contower Banner](assets/repo_banner.png)